Last updated 10 April 2017

 When you purchase Heroku Enterprise licenses, you estimate the number of dynos you need for application development and execution.
 These dynos may be used for different apps and also intermittently.
 Dyno units are a unit of consumption.
 In the dashboard, your total available quota, as well as how much of that quota your apps are currently using is shown in dyno units.

 standard-1x dyno running for a month

-standard-1x dynos on the 1st of the month and scale it down to 5 for the second part of the month, you would have only consumed 7.5 dyno units.
-Also, if your app runs every other day and uses 1
+standard-1x dynos on the 1st of the month and scale it down to 5 for the second half of the month, you would have only consumed 7.5 dyno units.
+As another example, if your app runs every other day and uses 1

 standard-1x dyno, you would have only used up 0.5 dyno units at the end of the month.